privacy-tech-lab/gpc-privacy-choice/README.md

 - [psl (Public Suffix List)](https://github.com/lupomontero/psl)
 - [uikit](https://github.com/uikit/uikit)

+## Installation of Firebase Server

 ## Data Collection

+First and foremost, this browser extension functions as a research project.
 The purpose of this browser extension is for the observation and study of how users make choices concerning their privacy and the selling of their data to advertisers.
 As such, we will be collecting data on how users interact with the Privacy Choice Browser Extension using Firebase.
 Different aspects of the data we will be collecting are shown below.

 <img width="1260" alt="Screen Shot 2021-07-19 at 4 34 52 PM" src="https://user-images.githubusercontent.com/54873610/126223709-038c28e1-0cbd-4cf2-b9d9-04058f184d3a.png">